cleibold/CA3phaseprecession/README.md

 -Typical install time on a "normal" desktop computer less than 15 min

-3. Instructions for use & Demo
+<h3> 3.
+Demo & Instructions for use </h3>
-Demo:
+<b>Demo:</b>

-The jupyter notebook Fig7a-c_simulate_examples.ipynb allows to run the simulations in an interactive way and producess the example runs from Figure 7
+The jupyter notebook Fig7a-c_simulate_examples.ipynb allows to run the simulations in an interactive way and producess the example runs as those shown in Figure 7

-Instructions to run on data.
+<b>Instructions to run on data:</b>

 a) Start generating the Simulation results

 >> python3 multip.py

-Expected Duration: 25 Minutes [with reduced resolution as compared to the manuscript]
+*Expected Duration: 25 Minutes [with reduced resolution as compared to the manuscript]*

-Expected outputs
+*Expected outputs*

 1) spike times of the three model variants:

 ROOTDIR/output/simulation_results-control-psi=0-dc_comp=0.00_.pkl